Leather Hoop Earrings DIY

 Use the Cricut Easy Press to Apply Heat n Bond

 When using faux leather, I often glue earrings back to back.
 My favorite way to use that is by using a product called Heat n Bond.
-There are a lot of kinds of it, and this is the one I use on faux leather earrings.
+There are a lot of kinds of it, and I prefer the one below.

 Note that the earrings in the pictures are above are made with genuine leather that is so cute on both sides, so I didn’t need to cut and glue another piece back to back.
 But I’ll include in the instructions for using Heat N Bond here in case you’re using faux leather for this project.